Installation

 - Go to Dashboard > Updates

-- Check the box next to RedFox Thank You
+- Check the box next to RedFox Thank You/RedFox Thank You Pro

 - Click Update Plugins